Get free access to

 Employment of underage individuals is allowed only if they are over 14 years of age, work does not interfere with studies, and there is parental permission.

 Non-residents have the same rights to work in Ukraine as any Ukrainian has.

 However, non-residents have to provide certain documentation before starting to work in Ukraine.
 The first one is the work permit.
 Because Ukraine does not belong to the EU, the work permit is mandatory for both EU and Non-EU citizens.
 After obtaining a work permit, the non-resident can apply for a residence permit, which is the second mandatory document required for employment.

 This type of contract is the most common in Ukraine.
-The indefinite term labour agreement is regulated by the labour law of Ukraine, internal rules of a Company and collective agreement.
+The indefinite term Labour agreement is regulated by the Labour Law of Ukraine, Company internal policies and collective labour agreement.

-The only difference between this type of contract and the first one is that the Parties limit their collaboration on a specific period of time, based on the type of activity performed.
+The only difference between these types of agreements is that the Parties limit their work relationship with a specific period, based on the type of activity performed.

-In order to perform services on a seasonal base, a special type of agreement is concluded.
-This special form of contract is actually a service agreement.
-By using this sort of agreement the Parties agree and acknowledge that all conditions of their collaboration are conveyed in the agreement.
+This special type of agreement is a Service agreement.
+By using this type of agreement, the Parties agree and acknowledge that all conditions of their collaboration are conveyed in the agreement.